nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

     "uifont" configuration option.
 Use "--listfonts" to see a list of available fonts.)

-File Erase may be disabled
+L'effacement de fichier peut être désactivé

     Controls to erase saved work — saved drawings (via the Open dialog) and exported templates (via the New dialog) — can be disabled.
 (See the "noerase" configuration option.)

-"Controlling Tux Paint" documentation
+Documentation sur "Contrôler Tux Paint"

     A brief overview of how Tux Paint can be controlled — mouse, tablet, touchscreen, joystick, and keyboard — has been added to the README documentation.

-See CHANGES.txt for the complete list of changes.
+Voir CHANGES.txt pour la liste complète des changements.

 II.
 Utiliser Tux Paint